climatepolicyradar/open-data/README.md

-# Open Data Helpers
+# Climate Policy Radar Open Data

-This repo contains helpers for our open data: https://huggingface.co/datasets/ClimatePolicyRadar/all-document-text-data
+This repo contains helpers for our open data, which you can find on [Huggingface](https://huggingface.co/ClimatePolicyRadar/all-document-text-data).